The physical basis of teleological evolutions: Conclusions

-At this point it is natural to ask ourselves whether the time-symmetric causal loops that are at the basis of the teleological character of quantum algorithms could be the missing physical basis of the teleological character of natural evolutions.
+The above naturally raises the question whether the quantum superposition of causal loops that stands at the basis of the quantum speedup could also be the physical basis of the teleological character of the evolutions of the living for which the notion of teleological evolution was conceived.

-Of course, here we are dealing with evolutions that can be the size of the Earth and have durations of billions of years.
-Scaling up to these levels the quantum character of the microscopic world, as usually done in the search for possible quantum characters in the mesoscopic processes of the living, would obviously be hopeless.
-The strategy we have applied is kind of opposite, it is scaling down an assumed quantum character of the most macroscopic and of longest duration evolution that exists, that of the universe.

-To this end, we must assume, with quantum cosmology, that the evolution of the universe, a perfectly isolated system since by definition there is nothing outside it, is quantum.
-There is the following chain of consequences:

-(i) A quantum interpretation of the Anthropic Principle.
-This principle asserts that the evolution of the universe under the fundamental physical laws and constants builds up a correlation between the value of the physical constants since the beginning of time and the existence -- or non-existence -- of sentient life today.
-The assumption that the evolution of the universe is quantum makes this building up of correlation a quantum building up.
+As we have seen, a quantum cosmological interpretation of the Fine-tuned Universe version of the Anthropic Principle shows that the evolution of the universe under the fundamental physical laws and constants builds up a quantum correlation between the value of the fundamental constants since the beginning of time and the ``value'' of life today (in particular, ``existence of sentient life'' or ``absence of life'').
+It can correspondingly be endowed with quantum speedup and thus be teleological in character.
+In the universe we are in, this possibility would be inherited by: (i) the evolution of the universe toward life, (ii) even if decohered, the evolution of life on Earth, and (iii) the single evolutions on Earth, as those of species.
+Under the conservative assumption that the search for the value of life by the evolution of the universe under the fundamental physical law and constants is random, the possibility of quantum speedup becomes an actual quantum speedup.

-(ii) This creates a formal identity with the quantum search algorithms that build up a quantum correlation between the value of the problem-setting since their beginning and the value of the solution at their end.
-As a consequence, in the universe we are in, the evolution of the universe toward life occurs with quantum speedup even if its search for life under the fundamental physical laws and constants is random.
-It is thus teleological in character.

-(iii) The evolution of life on Earth, in principle obtainable from that of the universe by tracing out all the rest, should inherit the quantum speedup and, consequently, the teleological character of the latter evolution.
-In fact, its evolution times should be the same of its image in the universe's evolution and the resources employed cannot exceed those employed by an image that comprises them.
-The evolution of life on Earth is therefore teleological; of course, the same must consequently apply to the evolutions of species and so on.

-In conclusion, the notion of the time-symmetric causal loops turns out to be the common physical basis to such diverse physical phenomena as the quantum computational speedup, quantum nonlocality, and -- under quantum cosmology -- the teleological character of natural evolutions.
-Of course, it is a notion that goes against common beliefs both in quantum physics and the natural sciences.
-If it constituted a paradigm shift, it would be that for the all of science.